top of page

 Henry Stickmin is a staple in the pop culture of the 2000’s.
 It harkens back to when games could be played on browser through Flash, on websites like Newgrounds or Armor games.
 It’s a series of 2D animated web games, where one can dictate the actions of the titular character, Henry Stickmin.
 In each game, players must choose between tools or options for Henry.
 Any options chosen will lead to a short animated cutscene of either progression or death.

-These games were straightforward and lacked any complicated mechanics or story.
+These interactive movies were straightforward and lacked any complicated mechanics or story.
 Despite this, Henry Stickmin was well loved.
 Its comedic elements made up for its deficiencies, and unlike Dragon’s Lair or Time Gal, it had much more replayability thanks to its humour.
-Oftentimes, players would come back to choose the other options the game handed out to them, even if they knew it would lead to failure—just to watch the animated scenes play out.

-The collection is a light-hearted set of games that won’t each up much of your day, and if you grew up on flash games—this on is available on Steam, emulator free.
+Oftentimes, players would come back to choose the other options the game handed out to them, even if they knew it would lead to failure.
+The collection is a light-hearted set of games that won’t reach up much of your day, and if you grew up on flash games—this one is available on Steam, emulator free.

 Author Bio